gbarnier/gbarnier.github.io/_posts/seismic_imaging/2021-03-13-bottleneck.md

 <h3>Seismic velocity estimation: the main bottleneck</h3>

 <p style="text-align:justify; font-size: 18px">
 As we saw in the <a href="/migration">previous sections</a>, seismic velocity model building techniques such as FWI can be very powerful.
-However, it turns out that building a good velocity model can be a very chellenging task.
-I see (at least) four main reasons for that:
+However, it turns out that building a good velocity model can be a very difficult task.
+I see at least <b>4 main challenges</b> for that:

 <br/>